Andrés Pastrana Arango

-Andrés Pastrana Arango (born 17 August 1954) is a Colombian politician who was the 30th President of Colombia from 1998 to 2002, following in the footsteps of his father, Misael Pastrana Borrero, who was president from 1970 to 1974.
+Andrés Pastrana Arango (born 17 August 1954) is a Colombian politician who was the 31st President of Colombia from 1998 to 2002, following in the footsteps of his father, Misael Pastrana Borrero, who was president from 1970 to 1974.

 Early years

-Patrana was born on 17 August 1954 in Bogotá to Misael Pastrana Borrero, who later served as the 23rd President of Colombia, and María Cristina Arango Vega, the former First Lady of Colombia.
+Pastrana was born on 17 August 1954 in Bogotá, the largest city of Colombia, to Misael Pastrana Borrero, who later served as the 23rd President of Colombia, and María Cristina Arango Vega, the former First Lady of Colombia.

 During his father's presidency, he was a high school student at Colegio San Carlos where he served as president of the student council and graduated in 1973.
 He later acquired a degree in law at the Our Lady of the Rosary University in 1977, and attended Harvard University as a 1978 Weatherhead Center for International Affairs Fellow.
 He founded the magazine Guión and a programadora known as Datos y Mensajes, whose flagship program was the newscast Noticiero TV Hoy.
 As a regular news anchor he became a nationally known figure.

 In 1982, he formally began his political career by gaining a seat on the local Bogotá council.
 He also specialized in press articles on the production and trafficking of cocaine for which he gained many journalistic awards.
 In 1991, he was elected Senator.

 Kidnapping by Medellín Cartel and elected Mayor of Bogotá

-He was kidnapped on January 18, 1988 in Antioquia by the Medellín Cartel, which was pressuring the Colombian government into preventing the extradition of Pablo Escobar and other drug lords to the United States.
+He was kidnapped on January 18, 1988, in Antioquia by the Medellín Cartel, which was pressuring the Colombian government into preventing the extradition of Pablo Escobar and other drug lords to the United States.
 He was found by the National Police a week later, and in March, he was elected Mayor of Bogotá, a position that he held until 1990.

 First candidacy for President of Colombia

 In 1994, he stood for the presidency against the Liberal candidate, Ernesto Samper, and lost by only 2% in the second round.
 Pastrana immediately accused Samper of using drug money to finance his campaign and provided audio recordings to the authorities that subsequently attracted much media attention and eventually led to a scandal known as 8.000 Process (Proceso 8.000).

 While the accusation underwent a parliamentary investigation, Pastrana retired into his private life.
 In 1998, Pastrana announced his intention to run for president.
 This time, he won that year's presidential election.

+Former paramilitary Salvatore Mancuso, commander of the AUC, admitted in 2023 that his organisation had supported Andres Pastrana's presidential campaign in 2002.